 First of all, you should know that there is no need to bathe your little one every day; a bath 2-3 times a week is enough.
 Many experts agree that bathing your baby several times a week (3 or more times) can dry out their skin.
 If you notice that your baby’s skin is very dry, you can apply a fragrance-free, hypoallergenic moisturizing lotion right after bathing them.

 At what time should I bathe my baby?

 In terms of night or day, there is no specific time recommendation.
-However, you should try to select a time in which you are least likely to be interrupted.
-Some parents opt for the day, when their baby is ready and alert to enjoy the experience, while others prefer at night, because it can become a soothing bedtime routine.
-It basically comes down to your preference!
+However, you should try to select a time at which you are least likely to be interrupted.
+Some parents opt to do it during the day when their baby is ready and alert to enjoy the experience, while others prefer it at night because it can become a soothing bedtime routine.
+Whatever you prefer!

 - Soft blanket or towel – Spread it out for your baby to lie on.

 - Plastic basin or sink – Run warm water into the basin or sink.
 Don’t use too much water, make sure it’s shallow.
 Check the water temperature to make sure it’s not too hot.
 You can check the water temperature with your arm.